lidofinance/docs/docs/staking-modules/csm/guides/addresses.md

 Hence, `managerAddress` is the address used to perform routine management operations regarding the CSM Node Operator.

 :::info
-`managerAddress` is never used as a recipient of rewards
+`managerAddress` is never used as a recipient of rewards, unless it is the same address as `rewardAddress`
 :::

 If no custom addresses were specified during the Node Operator creation, `managerAddress` would be set to `msg.sender` (transaction signer).